Watch for Fraud and Identity Theft Scams

-We recently saw a rise in spoofed texts and calls that appear to be coming from our phone number but are actually scammers trying to trick you into giving up user IDs, passwords and account information.
-Once the scammers have access to your accounts with your credentials, they can steal your money.
+Fraudsters use a variety of scams to steal from victims.
+Phishing emails use fear and urgency to pressure you into clicking a link.
+If you click, you may have just given a fraudster access to your personal information.
+Spoofed texts and calls appear to come from familiar phone numbers but are actually scammers trying to trick you into giving up user IDs, passwords and account information.
+Once scammers have access to your accounts with your credentials, they can steal your money.

-Here are some common scams that we’ve noticed and trends reported by the American Bankers Association and government agencies.
+Here are some other types of common scams that we’ve noticed and trends reported by the American Bankers Association and government agencies.

 - Bank/FDIC Scams.
 Fraudsters claim they work for your bank and that there are security or access issues.
 Because of this, they need your bank account number and other information immediately.

-- Relationship scams.
-This happens when people you otherwise don’t know strike up a relationship online through a dating site or social media.
+- Relationship Scams.
+These occur when criminals attempt to strike up a relationship online through a dating site or social media.
 Once trust is established, they ask for money or personal information, including bank accounts and Social Security number.

 - Stimulus check or economic relief scams.
 Federal agencies do not request donations from the general public.
 They will not speed up relief money or give grants to anyone in exchange for a fee or a charge of any kind.